This post is about using LinkedIn effectively. And, just so you know, you’re at risk.

 There are some great career groups on LinkedIn.
 You can pick up new ideas, meet great people and share your story.
 But that only happens if you actually participate.
 Most people don’t.
 So why did you join again?
 Here’s how to participate in LinkedIn groups.
 And please don’t max out your groups without a plan.
 Start with five, establish yourself, and then add more as you can.

 It’s really not that hard to get to 100%.
 And it gives your profile an extra bit of polish.
 It says to people that you are serious about your participation on the site.
 So many people I meet are at about 50%.
 And it shows.

 8. You don’t have enough connections

 The purpose of LinkedIn is to get you connected to your network (old and new potential).
 And then to enjoy the explosive nature of now being linked to everyone they know.
 And so on.
 So if you have less than 100 connections, you are missing out on the great value that using Linkedin provides.
 Everyone knows (or has worked with) 100 people.
 Get started today by sending out five connection requests.
 And do that every day in July.
 You’ll get there.

 When someone (recruiter, future customer, hiring manager) gets to your profile, you want inspire them.
 But first you need to tell them who you are and what you do.
 And “unemployed” or “looking for a job” doesn’t make me want to get in touch with you.
 It’s not compelling.
 Don’t let being out of work define your brand.
 So say something that might be interesting to me.

-So, are you lazy?
+So, are you using LinkedIn correctly or are you lazy?
 Use this handy scoring system to see if you’ve lost your way on LinkedIn.
 How many of the 10 are true for you?

 None are true – You are a master.
 I bow to you.